MajorFemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The fourteenth script changes the group owner to school for the file hello

-The fifteen script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+The fifteen script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+The sixteenth script changes the oner and the group owner of _hello to vincent and staff.